-Per 2 CFR §§ 200.328 and .329, the recipient must submit financial and performance reports no less than annually.
-The reporting schedule is available in the Forms and Reports tab in eGMS Reach.
+Per 2 CFR §§ 200.328-.329, the recipient must submit financial and performance reports no less than annually.
+Information on specific reports and when they are due are identified in the "Forms and Reports" tab in eGMS Reach.
+The "Report Schedule" document is located in the "Documents" tab.

-The recipient must submit reports electronically via eGMS Reach, unless otherwise instructed.
-Due dates for the required financial and performance reports are in the "Report Schedule" under the Forms and Reports tab in eGMS Reach.
-Failure to submit required reports may result in NEH pursuing an enforcement action such as payment restrictions, suspension or termination of the award, suspension of action on pending applications and awards, and a report to the OMB designated performance and integrity system, the Federal Awardee Performance and Integrity Information System (FAPIIS).
+The recipient must submit reports electronically via eGMS Reach unless otherwise instructed.
+Failure to submit required reports may result in NEH pursuing an enforcement action such as payment restrictions, suspension or termination of the award, suspension of action on pending applications and awards, or a report to SAM.

-The recipient must submit a final performance report and a final Federal Financial Report, SF-425 (FFR) to the Office of Grant Management within 120 days of the period of performance end date.
+The recipient must submit a final performance report and a final FFR to OGM within 120 days after the period of performance end date.
 The FFR must be completed in eGMS Reach (the recipient may not upload a completed PDF).
 All information must be accurate, complete, and consistent with the recipient's accounting records.

 In some cases, the recipient may need to revise or amend a previously submitted FFR.
 When the revision results in a balance due to NEH, the recipient must submit a revised FFR when the overcharge is discovered, no matter how much time has lapsed since the original due date of the report.
-See OMB Circular A-129 and 2 CFR §§ 200.345 and .346 for requirements regarding unreturned amounts that become delinquent debts.
-The recipient may submit revised reports representing additional expenditures to NEH within the 120-day time frame with an explanation for the revision.
-The explanation should indicate why the revision is necessary and describe what action the recipient has taken to preclude similar situations in the future.
-If an adjustment is to be made, NEH will advise the recipient.
+See OMB Circular A-129 and 2 CFR §§ 200.345-346 for requirements regarding unreturned amounts that become delinquent debts.
+The recipient should explain in the FFR "Remarks" section why the revision is necessary and describe corrective actions to prevent similar situations in the future.
+If an adjustment needs to be made, NEH will advise the recipient.